 The answer lies in developing the tools you need to delegate.
 If you have checklists, instructions, videos and support resources to hand over the bulk of the work to another helper, you would suddenly know how to delegate.
 This is because you would have what you needed to start!
 I suspect you’d find the time pretty quickly and I even think you’d be able to scrape a budget together to make it happen.

 Having a suite of in-house tools and resources to get your team running on autopilot gives you clarity and focus.
-It puts more time back in your day which gives you the opportunity to use your professional expertise to fatten up your bottom line.
+It puts more time back in your day which allows you to use your professional expertise to fatten up your bottom line.

 How much would this be worth to you?